Measuring Human Perception to Improve Open Set Recognition: Training a Model with Variable Reaction Time

 We call these thresholds \emph{training thresholds}.
 If the network produces a prediction score that is above the threshold and outputs a correct prediction, a sample is considered to be exiting the network.
 We consider it important that a sample has to satisfy both conditions during training because we need to enforce the constraint that the network confidently makes correct predictions.
 Training thresholds are updated based on the probability vectors from the exit loss described below.

 \textbf{Psychophysical Loss Formulation.} The base loss used for training MSD-Net is the common multi-class classification cross-entropy loss.
 The cross-entropy loss is the function

 where $p$ is the labeled probability (one-hot vector) of the class $y$ from the closed set of classes $Y$ and $q$ is the MSD-Net predicted probability of the class $y$.
 Here we add to the cross-entropy loss by incorporating RT measurements via two additional psychophysical loss functions.
-This is accomplished via a weighted summation of the cross-entropy loss and the two psychophysical losses.
+This is accomplished via a weighted summation of the cross-entropy loss and a psychophysical loss.